WordExplain

 - G -

 Gap Theory.
 The view by some commentators that there is an enormous gap of time between Genesis 1:1 and 1:2.
 According to the theory, God created an original earth perhaps billions of years ago, but some great Divine cataclysm left the earth dark and covered with water.
 This was a judgment brought by God on the original earth because Satan and other angels fell and ruined the earth.
 Some proponents of the Gap Theory hold that a pre-Adamic race of humans existed on this initial earth.
 The earth's strata, the so-called "geologic ages," and the fossil record can be attributed to this gap.
 Thomas Chalmers, a Scottish theologian, revived this unfortunate theory in the early nineteenth century.
 Since he promoted it in 1814 and Darwin's Origin of Species first appeared in 1859, his purpose was to harmonize Scripture.
 The original Scofield Reference Bible, edited by C. I. Scofield, and published initially in 1909, and revised in 1917, however, unquestionably was trying to harmonize the Bible with the dogma of evolutionary science.
 Sadly, the Scofield Bible widely popularized this theory.
 Referring to the word "created" in Genesis 1:1, Note 2 in The Scofield Bible (1945 edition) states, "The first creative act refers to the dateless past, and gives scope for all the geologic ages."
-Commenting on the phrase "without form" in Genesis 1:2, Note 3 in reads in its entirety as follows:
+Commenting on the phrase "without form" in Genesis 1:2, Note 3 reads in its entirety as follows:

 Jer.
 4:23-26, Isa.
 24:1 and 45:18 clearly indicate that the earth had undergone a cataclysmic change as the result of a divine judgment.
 The face of the earth bears everywhere the marks of such a catastrophe.
 There are not wanting intimations which connect it with a previous testing and fall of angels.
 See Ezek.
 28:12-15 and Isa.
 14:9-14, which certainly go beyond the kings of Tyre and Babylon.